 • “I want to run a half-marathon in 2 hours!”

-In this way, you will increase your resources, take better actions and have greater chances of achieving your goal and thus strengthen your belief of that you will succeed again next time.
+In this way, you will increase your resources take better actions, and have greater chances of achieving your goal and thus strengthen your belief that you will succeed again next time.

 So, what if you use the diagram above to focus on how far you have gotten, because every time you have completed a training session, you have been through the diagram and have made a little improvement on your way to the half-marathon goal!

 10. The Inhibiting Internal Dialogue

 If your inner dialogue becomes negative, it can take a lot of resources from you.
 If this happens it will hamper the other parameters in the diagram.
 Your self-confidence and energy level will drop and you increase the risk of giving up when it gets hard or maybe drop out of the program.
 Typical phrases that can hamper you Are:

 - “I cannot complete it”

 All of these phrases rob you of the resources you need.
 They take your mental and physical energy, which should be used to your working leg muscles, and keep them going even when it gets hard in your training.

 The result can therefore very likely be that you underperform or completely refrain from performing at all, and in both cases, you will get tired of yourself, lose self-confidence and have fewer resources for the next time you are in a similar situation, which again hampers the other parameters in the diagram.

 The strengthening internal dialogue is words and images that increase your belief that you can do it well and that gives you more of the energy you need.
 So, while you are standing there tying your running shoes ready to get out of the door – but it’s raining a lot, it is all about giving yourself the optimal resources.
 The choice of words here becomes important for how well you get out of the door and through the training session, and sentences that really strengthen can be: